TanStack/query/docs/react/guides/prefetching.md

 Before jumping into the different specific prefetch patterns, let's look at the `prefetchQuery` and `prefetchInfiniteQuery` functions.
 First a few basics:

-- If **fresh** data for this query is already in the cache, the data will not be fetched
+- Out of the box, these functions use the default `staleTime` configured for the `queryClient` to determine wether existing data in the cache is fresh or needs to be fetched again
-- If a `staleTime` is passed eg. `prefetchQuery({ queryKey: ['todos'], queryFn: fn, staleTime: 5000 })` and the data is older than the specified `staleTime`, the query will be fetched
+- You can also pass a specific `staleTime` like this: `prefetchQuery({ queryKey: ['todos'], queryFn: fn, staleTime: 5000 })`
+  - This `staleTime` is only used for the prefetch, you still need to set it for any `useQuery` call as well
-  - (If you want to ignore `staleTime` and instead always return data if it's available in the cache, you can use the `ensureQueryData` function.)
+  - If you want to ignore `staleTime` and instead always return data if it's available in the cache, you can use the `ensureQueryData` function.
+  - Tip: If you are prefetching on the server, set a default `staleTime` higher than `0` for that `queryClient` to avoid having to pass in a specific `staleTime` to each prefetch call
 - If no instances of `useQuery` appear for a prefetched query, it will be deleted and garbage collected after the time specified in `gcTime`
-- These functions does not return the query data.
+- These functions returns `Promise<void>` and thus never return query data.
 If that's something you need, use `fetchQuery`/`fetchInfiniteQuery` instead.
+- The prefetch functions never throws errors because they usually try to fetch again in a `useQuery` which is a nice graceful fallback.
+If you need to catch errors, use `fetchQuery`/`fetchInfiniteQuery` instead.

 This is how you use `prefetchQuery`: